Mark Canha Preview, Player Props: Brewers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 10th-ranked team ERA across all MLB pitching staffs (3.96).
+- The Rangers have a 4.00 team ERA that ranks 10th across all league pitching staffs.

-- Rangers pitchers combine to surrender the seventh-fewest home runs in baseball (134 total, 1.1 per game).
+- The Rangers allow the seventh-fewest home runs in baseball (135 total, 1.1 per game).

-- Heaney will look to earn his 10th victory when he gets the start for the Rangers, his 24th of the season.
-He is 9-6 with a 4.17 ERA and 119 strikeouts through 114 1/3 innings pitched.
+- The Rangers are sending Dunning (9-4) to make his 19th start of the season as he looks for his 10th victory.
+He is 9-4 with a 3.17 ERA and 97 strikeouts in 127 2/3 innings pitched.

-- The lefty last appeared on Sunday against the San Francisco Giants, when he threw 1 1/3 innings, allowing one earned run while giving up three hits.
+- His last appearance came on Sunday against the San Francisco Giants, when the right-hander threw seven innings, surrendering one earned run while allowing seven hits.

-- The 32-year-old has an ERA of 4.17, with 9.4 strikeouts per nine innings, in 23 games this season.
-Opposing hitters have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.